fluid-project/fluid-express/docs/requestAwareMiddleware.md

-# The "Request Aware" router.
+# The "Request Aware" middleware.

-Some routers (such as the "static" router included in this package) do not keep any kind of state variables that can be exposed between requests.
+Some middleware (such as the "static" middleware included in this package) do not keep any kind of state variables that can be exposed between requests.
 For many use cases, you may want to isolate part of the conversation (such as query variables) for each request while using common variables and options between requests.

-# `gpii.express.requestAware.router`
+# `gpii.express.middleware.requestAware`

-A router that creates a [`gpii.express.handler`](handler.md) instance for each request and allows that to process the request.
+Middleware that creates a [`gpii.express.handler`](handler.md) instance for each request and allows that to process the request.

 ## Component Options

-In addition to the options allowed for every [`gpii.express.router`](router.md) instance, this component has the following unique options:
+In addition to the options allowed for every [`gpii.express.middleware`](middleware.md) instance, this component has the following unique options:

 | Option          | Type      | Description |